dkder3k/creeptoo/README.md

-Small app for POP* and Gronsfeld ciphers encryption/decryption
+Small app for ROT* and Gronsfeld ciphers encryption/decryption